fortra/nanodump/README.md

 - Supports process forking to avoid the permission `PROCESS_VM_READ`
 - Supports handle duplication
 - Supports MalSecLogon
+- You can load nanodump in LSASS as a Security Support Provider (SSP)
 - You can use the .exe version to run *nanodump* outside of Cobalt Strike :smile:

 ## Usage